davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

     lower floating-point register on the SPARC-V9 architecture.

   e
     Floating-point register.
-It is equivalent to f on the SPARC-V8 architecture and contains both lower and upper floating-point registers on the SPARC-V9 architecture.
+It is equivalent to :samp:`f` on the SPARC-V8 architecture and contains both lower and upper floating-point registers on the SPARC-V9 architecture.